 - Alternatively, if you’ve rotated wheels and the wheel that was behaving, now gives problems where the previous wheel did, you can safely conclude, that you have a faulty chassis sensor.

 Removing the TPMS Completely

 Another option, which is not supported or endorsed by your owner’s manual, is to completely remove the TPMS from the valves and replace them with regular valves.
 Use a TPMS programmer to switch off the TPMS system.

 Jeep Wrangler TPMS Module Location

-When you adjust the tire pressure, you’ll need to drive the vehicle for up to 20mins at speeds above 15mph (24km/h).
+Both the Wrangler and Jeep Gladiator TPMS not reading is a common issue that Jeep owners have encountered, leading to frustration and uncertainty about tire pressure monitoring.
+When you adjust the tire pressure, you’ll need to drive the vehicle for up to 20 minutes at speeds above 15mph (24km/h).
 This is necessary for the TPMS to receive the updated information.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?